balena-os/balena-supervisor/docs/API.md

 Triggers an update check on the supervisor.
 Optionally, forces an update when updates are locked.

-Responds with an empty 204 (Accepted) response.
+Responds with an empty 204 (No Content) response.

 #### Request body
 Can be a JSON object with a `force` property.
 If this property is true, the update lock will be overridden.